sqearl/cookie_bite/README.md

 # Cookie-Bite: Bypassing Azure MFA via Chrome Extension & Session Replay

-This project is inspired by Varonis' original Cookie-Bite article, expanding on the concept by automating session replay and attempting to bypass geolocation detections.
-It demonstrates how browser extensions can be weaponized to steal Microsoft Azure authentication cookies, exfiltrate them silently via a Google Form, and replay the session using Puppeteer and TokenSmith — effectively bypassing MFA and many behavioral security controls.
+This project is inspired by Varonis' original Cookie-Bite article, but takes a different direction: it focuses on using stolen session metadata to test how Microsoft Defender for Cloud Apps (formerly MCAS) logs and alerts on suspicious sign-ins.

+It demonstrates how browser extensions can be weaponized to steal Microsoft Azure authentication cookies, exfiltrate them silently via a Google Form, and then replay those sessions with modified environment metadata (e.g., IP, User-Agent, Accept-Language, proxy routing) — allowing defenders to observe how session anomalies are detected by Azure.

 ---